Article I – Name

 Article VI – Membership

-- The members of this organization shall consist of all persons who
+- The members of this organization shall consist of all dues-paying persons

-are in acceptance with the objectives of the Road Runners Club of
+acceptance with the objectives of the Road Runners Club of America and

 - Membership shall be for one year, with a two year option, upon